 Can 5G be used to control the weather?

 I wish.
 If 5G could control the weather, we could have always sunny days.
 Or, even better, we could limit the impact of climate change.

 The root of this theory comes from the idea that the government is using the High-frequency Active Auroral Research Program, or HAARP to control the weather.
 HAARP is a facility that was built to study the ionosphere, and it’s located in Alaska.
 Soon after completing the project, however, the government shut down the facility and transferred its ownership to the University of Alaska.

 But what does that have to do with 5G?
 Well, according to those who believe in this theory, the ionosphere is where so-called “

 Can 5G be used for mind control?

-This is one of the more far-out theories out there — but again, it’s untrue.
+This is one of the more far-out theories out there — and again, it’s untrue.
 As mentioned, 5G waves have had no observable effect on human health at all, so

-For some, however, this theory has other components to it — namely that 5G is used to control tiny robots that are injected into the body through vaccines.
-As sci-fi as that might sound, this one’s false too: No one has mind-controlling mini-robots.
+In some cases, this theory has other components to it — namely that 5G is used to control tiny robots that are injected into the body through vaccines.
+As sci-fi as that might sound, this one is also false: No one has mind-controlling mini-robots.
+Yet.